 Each year, the county's workforce grows as the snow begins to fall.
 During the winter months the tourism industry is in high gear and employers bulk up their staff levels.
 But when the skiing season ends in the spring, the work force shrinks.
-The employment rate moves up and down seasonally in the county; the unemployment rate rose sharply during the 2020-2021 COVID-19 pandemic, but is declining again now.
-In 2022 the rate was 2.1 percent compared to 5.7 percent rate in 2020.
+In 2023 the rate was 2.7 percent compared to 5.7 percent rate in the covid affected 2020.
 Comparing today's unemployment level with the 7.3 percent in 2009 shows the county employment to be well lower than pre-recession levels of more than a decade ago.
-According to the U.S. Bureau of Economic Analysis, Summit County is number 6 on the list of the richest counties (of any size) in the nation (number 1 in Utah), measured by per capita income.
+According to the 2020 U.S. Census Bureau, Summit County is number 26 on the list of the richest counties (of any size) in the nation (number 1 in Utah), measured by median household income.
 Because of its proximity to Salt Lake City, the area has become attractive to people who can work from anywhere.
 Some residents telecommute or have home offices.
 Others travel for work - like airline employees - and who need close access to a major airport.
 Park City's year-round outdoor recreation makes it popular for people with enough money to retire early, or who are looking for quality of life in the place they choose to reside.
 Additionally, Park City has many long-time residents who preserve the community's character, leaving many people a feeling of community.
 Park City also has an excellent public education system.
-All of these factors make Summit County an attractive place to locate one's primary residence - not just a place to buy land or have a vacation home and are some of the reasons the area's economy has not suffered as much as others.
+All of these factors make Summit County an attractive place to locate one's primary residence - not just a place to buy land or have a vacation home - and are some of the reasons the area's economy has not suffered as much as others.
 According to the Park City Board of Realtors, Park City remains one of North America's premier ski destinations and continues to have the best public education system in the state.
 They indicate, there will always be a demand to own property in this area.
 (Refer to the Management's Discussion and Analysis, page eleven for a more detailed discussion on the local economy.)